-We believe, assuming no business or corporate development transactions are consummated, that our cash and cash equivalents are only sufficient to fund our operating expenses into the first quarter of 2024.
+We believe that our cash and cash equivalents are only sufficient to fund our operating expenses into the third quarter of 2024, assuming no exercises of outstanding cash warrants.
 We will need to secure additional funds through equity or debt offerings, or other potential sources such as partnerships to fully develop and commercialize, if approved, our product candidates.
-Accordingly, we intend to continue our active discussions with third party pharmaceutical and biotechnology companies to evaluate potential partnerships or other types of corporate development transactions, including strategic mergers.
 Our estimate as to how long we expect our existing cash to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 These factors individually and collectively raise substantial doubt about our ability to continue as a going concern.

-Cash Flows for the Nine Months Ended September 30, 2023 and 2022
+Cash Flows for the Three Months Ended March 31, 2024 and 2023